jraish/phaidra_coding_challenge/README.md

 The main difference between the two is that the finished submission is a single Python script that creates two servers, a Flask server and a Prometheus server, on two different ports, while the unfinished section was an attempt at putting each part of that into its own Kubernetes pod.
 I did my best to fully implement this, but I just wasn't confident I could get it working correctly.
 (And reading Kubernetes and Prometheus documentation for a week was beginning to cost me my sanity.)
 But I still wanted to include the whole working process in this repo so you could see how I approached the problem.

-So without further ado, documentation on how to run and test each version.
+So without further ado, documentation on how to run and test the submission.

 ## coding_challenge_submission, or, "Once more with feeling"